 SCOPE OF THIS CHAPTER

-This procedure applies to all placements of Looked After children in residential care.
+This procedure applies to all placements of Children in Care in residential care.

 Children may also be placed in residential care having acquired Looked After status following a Remand to Local Authority Accommodation, see Remands to Local Authority Accommodation or to Youth Detention Accommodation Procedure.

-For an overview of the process for requesting an external Foster/Residential, Semi Independent Housing or Remand placements please see Process Flow Chart for Resource Requests.
+For an overview of the process for requesting an external Foster/Residential, Semi Independent Housing or Remand placements please contact the Placements Team.

 - Placements Process